The Mill on the Floss: Synopsis

 This renunciation is tested by a renewed friendship with Philip Wakem, with whom she had developed a friendship while he and Tom were students.
-Against the wishes of Tom and her father - who both despise the Wakems - Maggie secretly meets with Philip and they go for long walks through the woods.
+Against the wishes of Tom and her father - who both despise the Wakems - Maggie secretly meets Philip and they go for long walks through the woods.
 The relationship they forge is founded partly in Maggie's heartfelt pity for broken and neglected human beings but it also serves as an outlet for her intellectual romantic desires.
 Philip's and Maggie's attraction is, in any case, inconsequential because of the family antipathy.
 Philip manages to coax a pledge of love from Maggie.
-When Tom discovers the relationship between the two, he forces his sister to renounce Philip, and with him her hopes of experiencing the broader, more cultured world he represents.
+When Tom discovers the relationship between the two, he forces his sister to renounce Philip and with him her hopes of experiencing the broader, more cultured world he represents.

 Several years pass, during which Mr Tulliver dies.
 Lucy Deane invites Maggie to come and stay with her and experience the life of cultured leisure that she enjoys.
 This includes long hours conversing and playing music with Lucy's suitor, Stephen Guest, a prominent St Ogg's resident.
 Stephen and Maggie, against their rational judgments, become attracted to each other.
 The complication is compounded by Philip Wakem's friendship with Lucy and Stephen; he and Maggie are reintroduced and Philip's love for her is rekindled, while Maggie, no longer isolated, enjoys the clandestine attentions of Stephen Guest, putting her past profession of love for Philip in question.
 Lucy intrigues to throw Philip and Maggie together on a short rowing trip down the Floss but Stephen unwittingly takes a sick Philip's place.